Charles Butler (beekeeper): The Feminine Monarchie

 The Feminine Monarchie, originally published by Joseph Barnes, Oxford, in 1609, is the first full-length English-language book about beekeeping.
 It remained a valid and practical guide for beekeepers for two hundred fifty years, until Langstroth and others developed and promoted moveable comb hives.
 Butler revised The Feminine Monarchie in 1623 and 1634.
 It was translated into Latin in 1678 and 1682, then from Latin back to English again in 1704.
 The title expresses Butler's main idea that the colony is governed, not by a king-bee, as Aristotle claimed, but by a queen-bee.
 The last edition written by Butler contains ten chapters, including sections regarding bee gardens, hive-making materials, swarm catching, enemies of bees, feeding bees, and the benefits of bees to fruit (pollination).
 The book gives an excellent account of skep beekeeping, including methods of predicting - from tone pitch of the buzzing bees - when swarming might occur.
 Butler even transliterated the tones and included the Bees' Madrigal on a musical score in the 1623 edition.
 He further suggested that musicians may trace the roots of music back to the sounds of the hive.

 Spelling reform

-Charles Butler published an English grammar (1633) with proposals to improve spelling to a phonetic alphabet.
+Charles Butler published The English grammar (1633) with proposals to improve spelling to a phonetic alphabet.
 In his book, Butler condemned the vagaries of traditional English spelling and proposed the adoption of a system whereby 'men should write altogeđer according to đe sound now generally received'.
 The 1634 edition of his beekeeping classic was written and published in his new orthography.